Spreadcat/ansible-role-timewarrior/README.md

 * `gather_facts: true`
 * Repository files for timewarrior either as RPM or DEB package.
+* Provide the `become` password so that the role can elevate the rights where needed.

 ## Role Variables

 For a list of variables, their settings and examples please see [`./defaults/main.yml`](./defaults/main.yml).

-The main parameters you want to probably set are_
+The main parameters you want to probably set are:

 * `timewarrior_config`
 * `timewarrior_locales`